moroen/ZWave-MQTT-plugin/README.md

 # ZWave-MQTT-plugin
 A domoticz plugin for zwave over MQTT.
 If you are currently using OZW in domoticz:
-- you cannot run OZW and zwavejs2mqtt at the same time using the same zwave adapter.
+- You cannot run OZW and zwavejs2mqtt at the same time using the same zwave adapter.
 You can using different adapters of course.
 - Note the OZW key in the OZW hardware section, you'll need it later.
 - Also note the device name of your zwave controller.
 - Disable the domoticz  OZW controller in the hardware section.